Feast of the Immaculate Conception

 Ebay is such a wonderful place to find family memory items — I was able to track down a similar candle like we used.
 It’s red, just like my mother’s (I’d prefer white)…but I still love it!
 I found the candlestick holder yesterday at an antique store (inexpensive), but thought it looked so “Marian” I couldn’t pass it up.
 Not sure if it’s a perfect match, but the blue peeking from under the mantle is lovely.

-The Candle symbolizes Jesus.
-Having the wax figure of Baby Jesus is tangible for small children.
+The Candle symbolizes Jesus, the Light of the World.
+Having the wax figure of Baby Jesus makes it more tangible for small children.

 I quickly made this mantle for the candle from scraps and glue, so it’s not perfect.
 The white mantle symbolizes Mary and her womb, pure and stainless, without sin, from the moment when she was conceived in St. Anne’s womb.
 The candle will remain covered until Christmas.

-3 thoughts on “Feast of the Immaculate Conception
+7 thoughts on “Solemnity of the Immaculate Conception

 1. Pingback: Alphabet Advent 2010 « Family in Feast and Feria